thomas-haslwanter/statsintro/rst/statsBasics.rst

 Population and samples
 ----------------------

-.. index:: popution

-.. index:: samples

-While the whole *population* of a group has certain characteristics, we can typically never measure all of them.
-Instead, we have to confine ourselves to investigate a representative *sample* of this group, and estimate the properties of the population.
-Great care should be used to make the sample representative for the population you study.

 Datatypes
 ---------

-The type of your data is essential for the choice of test that you have to use for your data analysis.
+We begin with something that is seemingly trivial, somewhat boring - but absolutely essential for your statistical analysis: Datatypes.
+Because the type of your data directly determines the tests that are available for the data analysis.
 Your data can have one of the following
 datatypes:

 Categorical